A new law means overseas buyers won’t need to pay VAT on their Turkish property purchases.

 "I think that Turkish citizens residing abroad but returning to Turkey in summer will begin their investments,” he said.
 “It is also true that sales will increase when the VAT discounts cover all the other units as well as housing and workplaces."

 Complete and utter luxury is offered with this marvellous villa in Islamlar, Kalkan, enjoying a sea vista and bay view whilst being set in the most private of locations with a swimming pool and furnished interior.

-Luxury villas set within their own private garden with spacious swimming pools, contact us to discover more about these contemporary homes in Belek ticking all the boxes for those looking to live in Turkey with their family.
+Luxury properties set within a top complex with access to swimming pools, contact us to discover more about these contemporary homes in Belek ticking all the boxes for those looking to live in Turkey with their family.